UFO Conference CONTACT in the DESERT: Notes From the Battleground

 Aside from the group meditation sold to the attendees as the "CE-5 Initiative" alien contact experience with Steven Greer, there was very little nonsense and the whole thing did feel like a UFO Woodstock of sorts, unscripted and chaotic at times, but authentic and powerful.
 I promised myself to return.

-This year I attended my second (and annual fourth) CONTACT in the DESERT.
+In 2016 I attended my second (and annual fourth) CONTACT in the DESERT.

 This time the experience is more rigid and disconnected.
 The speakers are less original and less captivating in general.
 Many sound like a broken record.
 One actually declared Hillary Clinton a messenger of the Cosmic Federation of Light, leaving some attendees to wonder: are they just spinning government propaganda by using the UFO angle?